The University of Utah

-I am pursuing my PhD degree in Mathematics at the University of Utah under the supervision of Prof. Yekaterina Epshteyn.
-I am expecting to defend my thesis in Spring 2019.
-Currently I am preparing for job applications, which I will be submitting this fall for postdoctoral research positions.
+I successfully defended my PhD thesis in April 2019, under the supervision of Prof. Yekaterina Epshteyn.
+Starting in July 2019, I will be a Postdoctoral Research Associate working on computational nanophotonics at Department of Mathematical Sciences at Rensselaer Polytechnic Institute.
 Before coming to Utah, I completed my bachelor's degree in Applied Mathematics at Central University of Finance and Economics in Beijing.
-Here is my CV and my Research Statement.
+Here is my CV.

 ResearchMy PhD research focuses on numerical algorithms based on Difference Potentials Method (DPM) for PDEs in complex geometries.
 DPM allows us to handle complex geometries with uniform Cartesian meshes, without loss of accuracy near the irregular boundary/interface.
 In particular, together with my collaborators, I have worked on (i) high-order accurate methods based on DPM for interface problems in 2D; and (ii) a domain decomposition method based on DPM for simulation of chemotaxis models in 3D.